TileDB-Inc/scverse-ml-workshop-2024/README.md

 # scverse-ml-workshop-2024

-Scripts associated with the [Training models on atlas-scale single-cell datasets] workshop at [scverse Conference 2024].
+Scripts/Notebooks associated with the [Training models on atlas-scale single-cell datasets] workshop at [scverse Conference 2024].

 ## `scverse`: TileDB-Cloud CLI